Scorpil/scorpil.com/content/post/aws-vpc.md

 - It's **Private**, because it allows you to carve out your own dedicated space for your cloud infrastructure, walled out and carefully guarded against the dangers of the public internet;
 - It's a **Cloud** because, well, it's in **AWS**.
 Or, actually, the better way to think about it as being *around* AWS.

-In other words, the idea of VPC is to give the user a granular set of controls over what networks requests are allowed to reach its services from the outside, and how to route the requests inside the cloud infrastructure.
+In other words, the idea of VPC is to give the user a granular set of controls over what network requests are allowed to reach its services from the outside, and how to route the requests inside the cloud infrastructure.

 VPC operates on the regional level, meaning that if you want your application to span multiple regions you will need to perform VPC setup for each region separately and configure a VPC peering between them.